-A number of federal funding streams are dedicated by statute, or sub-allocated, to specific projects and programs within the MTPO metropolitan planning area.
+A number of federal funding streams are dedicated by statute, or sub-allocated, to specific projects and programs within the MTPO MPA.
 The following is a listing of current BIL programs carried over from FAST Act legislation.

 Surface Transportation Block Grant Program